sharankan-c/gap-up-short-backtester/README.md

 ## 5. Key Analytical Takeaways & Future Optimization
 The empirical data confirms that a genuine structural edge exists.
 A Profit Factor of 1.25 and a positive total return of +8.39R demonstrate an underlying short bias.
 However, the strategy in its current form is highly inefficient for live execution and requires refinement across three critical vectors:

 * **Sample Size & Regime Limitations:** A sample of 195 trades over 6 months is statistically thin and vulnerable to regime bias.
-To prove structural permanence, the backtest window must be expanded to **3–5 years** to capture a multi-thousand trade sample across diverse market cycles.
 * **Time-Dominant Behavior & Filtering:** Since **92.8%** of positions were liquidated via the time-based exit rule, the setup frequently traps capital in non-trending, choppy environments.
 Introducing structural filters—such as Relative Volume (RVOL) thresholds or separating fundamental catalysts (e.g., earnings surprises) from emotional ones (e.g., low-float retail FOMO)—is necessary to eliminate low-expectancy trades.
 * **Risk Efficiency & Tighter Management:** The maximum drawdown (-$6,555.32) relative to total profit ($8,392.46) highlights substantial equity curve variance.
 Combined with a tight average expectancy of 0.04R, the initial risk boundaries are too wide.
 Tightening stop losses to structural intraday levels—such as the opening 5-minute High of Day (HOD)—and implementing conditional time-stops to exit early if a fade stalls will protect capital and scale the R:R ratio.